Technical FAQs

 If you need to separate Development and Production Environments completely, simply use two different Metamask Wallets

-Is StackOS Secure?
+Is StackAI Secure?

-Yes, you may select from any of Secure Datacenter Clusters operated by the core StackOS team.
+Yes, you may select from any of Secure Datacenter Clusters operated by the core StackAI team.
 In the future there will be more clusters and you can choose the ones that meet your requirements.

-You can expect the same security from StackOS as you would from a traditional Cloud provider with the added security that we do not know who you are and will not be able to target your workloads.
+You can expect the same security from StackAI as you would from a traditional Cloud provider with the added security that we do not know who you are and will not be able to target your workloads.

 How much CPU/RAM is available?